Sindercube/Packr/README.md

           curseforge-token: ${{ secrets.CURSEFORGE_API_TOKEN }} # https://www.curseforge.com/account/api-tokens
 ```

-> If you want to generate multiple packs, just copy-paste the `Build Pack` step.

 ## Access Tokens

 To publish your pack to Modrinth or CurseForge, you have to make new [`MODRINTH_TOKEN`](https://modrinth.com/settings/account) and [`CURSEFORGE_TOKEN`](https://www.curseforge.com/account/api-tokens) secrets in your repository's settings in **Settings > Secrets & Variables > Actions**, then clicking the **New Repository Secret** button and filling out the data.